joeyshi12/obsidian-vault/bsc4/cpsc317/M1/Fundamental Challenges.md

 # The Internet Challenge
-To communicate at large and small scale:
+- To communicate at large and small scale:
     - across networks over different media
     - across applications
     - across a wide geographical area

-While providing dependable performance
+- All while providing dependable performance

 ## Detailed List
 - Communication